maham587/Steganograph-python/README.md

 ### How to run the code
+#### LSB hiding image in image, text in image or pdf in image :
-Once you have cloned the git repository in your workspace open the main.py file and at the end of the file you will see : if __name__ == '__main__':
+Once you have cloned the git repository in your workspace open the main.py file in lsb>src>main.Py  and at the end of the file you will see : if __name__ == '__main__':
     test_pdf()
 This means if you execute the main function it will call the test_pdf which will encode a PDF file into an image.
 You can find the image succesfully encoded in outputs.